 Individual, Couples & Family Therapy

-Harper West, MA, LLP, is a licensed psychotherapist at Great Lakes Psychology Group in Clarkston, Michigan.
+Harper West, MA, MLP, is a licensed psychotherapist at Great Lakes Psychology Group in Clarkston, Michigan.

 If you live anywhere in Michigan, you can schedule a counseling appointment via Telehealth.
 Or schedule an in-person counseling appointment in the Clarkston, Michigan, office.
 I cannot do therapy with those who live outside Michigan (although legislation to change that is in the works!)